willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Mixed Reality Portal has a **Play** button at the bottom of the screen that allows you to show a preview of what you're seeing in your headset on your desktop's screen.
 However, for performance reasons, this feature is only available on PCs running at Windows Mixed Reality Ultra (90Hz).

+## Get ready for the new Microsoft Edge

+Windows Mixed Reality VR headset customers who want to use the new, Chromium-based, Microsoft Edge in the mixed reality home should **upgrade to Windows 10 Version 1903 or later for native support of Win32 applications (like the new Microsoft Edge)** in the mixed reality home.
+Check Windows Update or [manually install the latest version of Windows 10](https://www.microsoft.com/software-download/windows10).

+For the best possible Microsoft Edge experience in the mixed reality home, we also recommend waiting for **some key Windows Mixed Reality optimizations for the new Microsoft Edge arriving with the 2020-01 Cumulative update for Windows 10 Version 1903 (or later)**, which should be available in Windows Update by the end of January.

+### Known issues with the new Microsoft Edge in Windows Mixed Reality

+**Known issues resolved by the 2020-01 Cumulative update for Windows 10 Version 1903 (or later)**
+- Launching any Win32 app, including the new Microsoft Edge, causes the headset display to briefly freeze.
+- The Microsoft Edge tile disappears from the Windows Mixed Reality Start menu (you can find it in the “Classic apps” folder).
+- Windows from the previous Microsoft Edge are still placed around the mixed reality home, but cannot be used.
+Attempting to activate those windows launches Edge inside of the Desktop app.
+- Selecting a hyperlink in the mixed reality home launches a web browser on the desktop instead of the mixed reality home.
+- The WebVR Showcase app is present in the mixed reality home, despite WebVR no longer being supported.
+- General improvements to keyboard launch and visuals.

+**Additional known issues**
+-	Websites open in Windows Mixed Reality will be lost when Mixed Reality Portal closes, though the Microsoft Edge windows will remain where they were placed in the mixed reality home.
+-	Audio from Microsoft Edge windows is not spatialized.
+-	Opening a 360 video from YouTube in Windows Mixed Reality may result in the video being distorted in the headset.
+Refreshing the YouTube video’s page and relaunching the 360 video should fix the issue.
+-	During Windows Mixed Reality sessions, virtual monitors will appear as generic physical monitors in Settings > System > Display.

 ## HMD Connectivity

 ### My computer does not have an HDMI port